Updated on May 3, 2022

 Optometrists use a wide range of tests to check a patient’s vision.
 They also diagnose the presence of any diseases and offer treatment and maintenance of abnormalities.

-If an eye disease has progressed beyond their ability to treat it, the optometrist refers the patient to an ophthalmologist.
-The two often work together to help patients with pre- and post-operative care, surgery, and recovery.
+The two often work together to help patients with pre and post-operative care, surgery, and recovery.

 Education Level